List of Super Bowl broadcasters

-The NFL has broken the traditional broadcasting rotation at least twice.
-NBC originally had broadcasting rights for Super Bowl XXVI and CBS for Super Bowl XXVII, but the NFL allowed the networks to switch the two games in order to allow CBS a significant lead-in to its coverage of the 1992 Winter Olympics.
-Likewise, NBC was to air Super Bowl LV and CBS for Super Bowl LVI, but the two networks agreed to swap the broadcasting rights.
-Therefore, CBS benefitted from holding rights to the Super Bowl and the 2021 NCAA final Four, and NBC was allowed to pair its Super Bowl coverage with the 2022 Winter Olympics.
-Under the four-network rotation that will take effect in 2024, the league awarded NBC the Super Bowl during Winter Olympic years.
+The NFL broke the traditional broadcasting rotation at least twice, both times involving NBC, CBS, and Winter Olympics.
+NBC originally had broadcasting rights for Super Bowl XXVI, and CBS for Super Bowl XXVII.
+However, the NFL allowed the networks to switch the two games to provide CBS with a significant lead-in to its coverage of the 1992 Winter Olympics.
+Similarly, NBC was set to air Super Bowl LV and CBS Super Bowl LVI, but the networks agreed to swap the broadcasting rights.
+Therefore, CBS benefited from holding rights to the Super Bowl and the 2021 NCAA Final Four, while NBC paired its Super Bowl coverage with the 2022 Winter Olympics.
+Under the four-network rotation starting in 2024, the league awarded NBC or any network that airs the Winter Olympics the Super Bowl during Winter Olympic years.

-CBS has televised the most Super Bowl games, with Super Bowl LV as its 21st.
+CBS has televised the most Super Bowl games, with Super Bowl LV being its 21st, and it just completed the broadcast of its 22nd with Super Bowl LVIII in February 2024.